 Aetna considers ribavirin monotherapy for the treatment of persons with chronic hepatitis C infection experimental and investigational because there is insufficient evidence to support the effectiveness of this approach.

-Aetna considers ribavirin experimental and investigational for all other indications (e.g., acute myeloid leukemia, hepatitis E infection, multiple sclerosis) because its effectiveness for indications other than the ones listed above has not been established.
+Aetna considers ribavirin experimental and investigational for all other indications (e.g., acute myeloid leukemia, hepatitis E infection, multiple sclerosis; not an all-inclusive list) because its effectiveness for indications other than the ones listed above has not been established.

 Ribavirin is indicated for use in the treatment and prevention of certain viral infections in selected patients.
 Ribavirin is marketed as a inhalation solution (Virazole), oral capsule (Rebetol) and tablet (Copegus), but can also be prepared for intravenous administration.